jaysmtsnmt/portfolio/README.md

 # Self Introduction
 Hello!
-I am Jayden Soh, a Year 5 student studying in VJC. 👋
+I am Jayden Soh, a Year 5 student studying in VJC.

-My <ins> passion for engineering started when I was young </ins>, when my father bought an electronics kit for beginners, consisting of a simple Arduino Uno, with basic components such as LEDs 🚨, LCDs & Buttons 🔘.
-I had just moved to Switzerland then (as my father got a job there), where the <ins>IB curriculum had given me space & time to explore more into that area.</ins> One of my first projects was a very simple door alarm system 🔔, where I had used a button, chopsticks and string to detect the opening of a door!
-Then, as I gained more experience, <ins>I learnt how to code- in C++ & Python</ins>, which unlocked an entire realm of new possibilities.
+My passion for engineering started when I was young, when my father bought me an electronics kit for beginners, consisting of a simple Arduino Uno and basic components.
+In addition, my family had relocated to Switzerland (father's job), where I attended International School.
+This gave me the time and space to start developing my interest for design.

-**In Secondary School** (back in Singapore), <ins>I also started to explore leadership</ins>, where I served as a class monitor, peer support leader and on the Prefects' Council Executive Comittee.
-But outside of all that, the thing I still enjoyed the most was engineering 🛠️.
-During the holidays (when I had the motivation), I would restart my personal projects- to draw ✏️, tinker 🔨, build and code 💻.
-Most of my projects started from my imagination, for example- <ins>my companion robot CT-02</ins>, where I really really wanted to recreate Jarvis. (obviously didnt work to that extent), while some are for school competitions, for example- the <ins>Modular Fogponics Greenhouse</ins>.
-Some of the projects which I worked the hardest on were for school assignments, such as the RC cardboard mariokart. 🚗

-But now that I am older, I realise the importance of fueling and keeping this passion, as it will be a great asset for my future.
-I do not want to lose these skills, and I recognise that the priorities that I set in my JC life will play a crucial role in the development of my engineering passion.

-**Hence, my reason for applying for the Computing course in VJC** is to further develop my skills in this area, be it coding, building or designing, and to <ins>further give me the space & time to grow this passion</ins>.
+When I moved back for Secondary School & attended Victoria School, I started to explore leadership, where I served as a class monitor, peer support leader, as well as on the Prefects' Council Executive Committee.
+Furthermore, I had joined a volunteer student-led organisation, Project Hope, where I served in the core team as the Head of Publicity, and contributed more than 300 VIA hours.
+Collectively, in 1 year, we raised more than $14k for Make-A-Wish Singapore.

+However, outside of that, I still actively continue persuing my engineering hobby through my personal projects and competitions.

+# My Skills & Experience
+### Computing:
+- Fluent in Python & C++
+- Python (Wide range of experience - OpenCV, Tensorflow, Natural Language Processing, UI/UX Design, Flask etc..)
+- C++ (More hardware/project specific - Arduino C++, working with ESP-32 libaries and GPIO control)

+### Design, Mechanical & Electrical Engineering:
+- Fusion 360 (Prototyping & Design for 3D printing)
+- 3D Printing & prototyping using PLA (Bambu Lab A1)
+- Electronics Soldering & Breadboarding
+- Electrical Pinout Diagrams + Design

 # Overview of my Projects
 Most of my projects are a mix of hardware & computing, using C++ to code for Arduino, and Python to code for software/processing.
 My projects often start with me building the hardware, then coding the software, as I prefer working with physical materials.